go-gorm/gorm/documents/crud.md

 ## Associations

-By default when creating/updating a record, GORM will save its associations, if the association has primary key, GORM will call `Update` to save it, otherwise it will be created.
+By default when creating/updating a record, GORM will save its associations and its reference.
+If the association has a primary key already, GORM will call `Update` to save it, otherwise it will be created.

 ```go
 user := User{